yangliu28/two_scara_collaboration/README.md

 # two_scara_collaboration

-Simulation of two SCARA robots collaboratively sort items from a conveyor belt with collision avoidance and task distribution.
+Simulation of two SCARA robots collaboratively sorting items from a conveyor belt with collision avoidance and task distribution.

 ## Test command
 ```
 roslaunch two_scara_collaboration initialize.launch
 ```
-Gazebo simulation is paused when initialized, in case the arms of the two scara robots appear at same location and bounce away each other.
+Gazebo simulator is paused when initialized, in case the arms of the two scara robots appear at same location and bounce away each other.
 Click start button to start.

 ## Progress and problems (May 3, 2016)
 The scara robots, conveyor belt and cylinder blocks were modeled in urdf.